SamikshyaNanda4/password-Generator/README.md

 - JavaScript

 ## Demo
-Check out the live demo [https://hardpasswordgenerator.netlify.app/](Netlify Link).
+Check out the live demo [https://hardpasswordgenerator.netlify.app/] (Netlify Link).

 ## How to Use
 1. Clone the repository.